nonamekk/CA-studies/.readme/pages/git_main.md

 $ git switch -c <name_of_new_branch>
 ```

+> *Tip*: It's better to do merges on Github with pull requests

 Finally merge the new local branch with the main
 remote:
 > *Tip*: To merge already pushed branch with